writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 In addition, you can check the [sequence diagram](rocketdocument-v2-build-your-own-ux#complete-sequence-diagram) to see if it covers all the steps required to complete the process.

 # Requirements
 When building your custom UX, you have to create two apps in the [Rocket Lawyer Developer Portal](https://developer.rocketlawyer.com/my-apps).
 One app will be used for your back-end operations, while the other for your front-end operations.
-This is necessary because the app credentials have either back or front end roles.
+This is necessary because the app credentials have either back or front-end roles.
 The back-end credentials will be used from Step 1 to Step 3 to choose a template and start an interview.
 The front-end credentials will be used to create a scoped access token in Step 4, enabling you to navigate through the questions page, complete the interview, and get the final document.

 <a name="step-1"></a>